 Offenses where personal property is intentionally or fraudulently taken from another person without their authorized consent is known as theft.
 The term “theft” is an umbrella term for a range of offenses including grand theft auto, possession of stolen property, or shoplifting.
 Although these crimes have varying penalties, they all share the common trait of taking another’s property without their permission with the intention to deprive them of it.

 Many acts of theft are minor crimes, but some crimes such as burglary or robbery can result in a felony charge.
 That means you could potentially sentenced to prison, pay steep fines, and even be ordered to provide restitution to the victim or their family.
 If you or someone you know has been accused of a theft related offense, it’s within your best interest to contact an experienced Denver theft defense attorney today.

-Theft Defense Attorney in Denver, Colorado
+Denver Theft Defense Lawyer, Colorado

 Many incidents of theft are a result of simple miscommunication between two parties or simply were a mistake made by the offender.
 No matter the circumstances, the state of Colorado takes acts of theft very seriously.
 If you’ve been accused of theft in the Colorado area, we urge you to get in contact with the experienced legal team at Law Office of Matthew A. Martin, P.C..